-In the following guide I will remove and replace the power board in an Acer TravelMate 3260 series laptop.
-Most likely my guide will work for some other Acer TravelMate laptops but I don’t know all models.
-If this guide fits your laptop, please mention the model number in comments after the post.
+Most likely my guide will work for some other Acer TravelMate models.
+If it works for you, please mention the model number in comments after the post.

 STEP 1.

-First of all, turn off the laptop and remove the battery.
+First of all, turn off the computer and remove the battery.

-Remove two screws securing the switch cover on the back of the laptop.
+Remove two screws securing the switch cover on the back.

 STEP 2.